Slyvred/aes-256-cbc/README.md

 This Rust program provides a command-line tool for encrypting and decrypting files using AES-256 in CBC mode.
 The tool uses a password to generate a 256-bit key and a random initialization vector (IV) for encryption.

+## Informations

-The IV is stored at an index calculated by dividing the length of the file by the length of the user submitted password
+- The IV is stored at an index calculated by dividing the length of the file by the length of the user submitted password.

+- The password is hashed using sha256 to ensure a 32 bytes (256bits) key to meet the AES-256 requirements.

 ## Usage